ChrisEric1/ChrisEric1.GitHub.io/README.md

 Q: Why the patches even if compiling?

-A: It run a local server which I didn't merge into the LC source (yet)
+A: ~~It run a local server which I didn't merge into the LC source (yet)~~ You don't need to have both anymore!

 Q: Why does the extension only work on http://chriseric1.github.io/ ?

 A: You can change it but for security reasons we keep it like this.
-We could also use a source detector but I am not likely to merge it tho.
+We could also use a source detector but I am not likely to merge it tho (because of hacks if too many people install the extension).

 Q: Assets in this repo?

 A: Required by discord firewall so it even loads up at all.
-Similar to CORS, but its a CloudFlare FW
+Similar to CORS, but its a CloudFlare FW (1020 IIRC?)

 Q: Antivirus flags your files